zendtech/IbmiToolkit/README.md

 - Optimizations for larger data sets
 - More (to be added to GitHub issues)

-XMLSERVICE and the IBMiToolkit are already shipped with Zend Server.
+XMLSERVICE and the IBMi Toolkit are already shipped with Zend Server.
 But being open source they can also be downloaded, installed, and upgraded separately.

 Autoloading